Ssnibles/Uni/Uni/ENGEN103/Lecture-2.md

 Use ; to indicate a new row

-## Accessing a Specific Row and Column:
+## Accessing a Specific Row and Column

 Element = matrix (row, column)